syncfusion-content/ej2-pdfviewer-docs/ej2-javascript/pdfviewer/ts/getting-started-with-standalone.md

 ## Module injection

 To create PDF Viewer with additional features, inject the required modules.
-The following modules are used to extend PdfViewer's basic functionality:-
+The following modules are used to extend PDF Viewer's basic functionality:-

 * `LinkAnnotation`:-  Inject this module to use PDF Viewer link annotation.
 * `BookmarkView`:-  Inject this module to use bookmark view of the PDF Viewer.